craftingcity/The-Known-World/World Notes/Planes/Prime Material - Alaturmen/Nations/The Nations of Alaturmen.md

 In the wake of the Fall, Prosper is one of the most powerful nations in Alaturmen.
 It possesses abundant resources.
 Prosper leads the known world in industry, and holds an [[Vurdine#Vurdine Acadamy|Academy]] in [[Vurdine]]

 The Kingdom is a true monarchy, headed and completely ruled by his lordship [[Arthur Simonson]], it is also a [[Northeastern Hobgoblin Territories#Clans|Blood Clan]] under, again, [[Simonson Clan|Simonson rule]].
-It is home to a few powerful noble families, many of whom have bloodline as far back as the beginning.
+It is home to a few powerful noble families, many of whom have bloodline as far back as the [[Unification]].

 ## Interesting things about Prosper